bragefuglseth/spraypaint/README.md

 - Enabling the full GNOME wallpaper set
 - Removing the Firefox system package

+Use at your own discretion; I'm no expert at this.

 ## Usage

 From an existing immutable system: